Home / Capacitors /

 For example:

-If a plate’s surface is A = 0.15 m2 and the separation between plates is d = 6 x 103 m, What is the capacitance?
+If a plate’s surface area is A = 0.15 m2 and the separation between plates is d = 6 x 103 m, what is the capacitance?

 An electric current is forced to pass through the plates of the capacitor, generating a chemical reaction.
 This chemical reaction creates a layer of aluminum oxide (the dielectric).
 Look at the picture.

 The electrolytic capacitors have a voltage polarity requirement, so their terminals could not be reversed.
-Usually the correct polarity is indicated on the body of the capacitor.
+The correct polarity is usually indicated on the body of the capacitor.
 One disadvantage of the electrolytic capacitor is that the maximum voltage allowed on its terminals is not very high.

-When the capacitor is damaged, it is necessary to find another one with the same capacity and at least the same voltage (the same or higher), but … it is not recommended using a capacitor with a voltage (manufacturing data) well above the damaged one, because a capacitor that is used with a voltage much lower than the voltage for which it was designed, causes that the layer of aluminum oxide (the dielectric) decreases until the capacitor fails.
+When the capacitor is damaged, it is necessary to find another one with the same capacity and at least the same voltage (the same or higher), but … it is not recommended to use a capacitor with a voltage (manufacturing data) well above the damaged one, because a capacitor that is used with a voltage much lower than the voltage for which it was designed causes the layer of aluminum oxide (the dielectric) to decrease until the capacitor fails.

-Note: This type of capacitors must be used as soon as possible after their manufacturing.
+Note: This type of capacitor must be used as soon as possible after its manufacturing.